Amazon CloudWatch – Metrics, Alarms & Dashboards

 Monitor Logs from EC2 Instances in Real-time

-• can help monitor applications and systems using log data
+• Can help monitor applications and systems using log data.

 Monitor AWS CloudTrail Logged Events